Amsterdam Must-See: Van Gogh Museum

 The Van Gogh Museum in Amsterdam contains the largest collection of paintings by Vincent van Gogh (1853-1890) in the world.1

-It is no coincidence that, in the Spring of 2018, the Van Gogh switched to online, timed-entry tickets only.
+In the Spring of 2018, the Van Gogh Museum switched to online, timed-entry tickets only.
 That’s right, no more l-o-n-g lines at the ticket office.
 You can only get in with tickets bought online.

 Opening Hours; Busiest Days and Times

 How to get to the Van Gogh Museum

 The museum also features a collection — as well as special exhibitions — of other 19th-century art, including works by Van Gogh’s friends and contemporaries.
 This way you see his life and work in context — a helpful and memorable way to enjoy his art.

 This must-see museum is well laid out, and it is a joy to visit.
 (We know, since we come here on a regular basis.)

 Van Gogh Museum Tickets (No Tickets At The Door)